 Each team has their own goals and it’s important that there are support systems and frequent check-ins in place to help those goals become realized.
 Marketers seek to attract customers to a service or product and recruiters seek to attract talent to a role.
 Both teams however overlap in the way that they both work toward promoting the company brand using marketing tactics.

 Finding great candidates and convincing them to join your team is key to the growth and success of a company.
-With the Covid-19 pandemic reducing opportunities to meet potential candidates in person, it’s even more important that ever to step up your recruiter marketing strategies to attract qualified talent.
+Since the Covid-19 pandemic hit, meeting candidates in person may be more of a challenge, especially as more employees are looking for jobs that allow them to work remotely.
+This is why it’s even more important that ever to step up your recruiter marketing strategies to attract qualified talent.

 It’s true that most companies these days either hire temporary and/or seasonal employees to fulfill short-term demand increases.
 If your company is tremendously seasonal and sees increased demand during the Summer and Winter, Spring is typically the best time to approach reviewing the past calendar year’s temporary and seasonal hires and charting a course of action for the current calendar year.